OfficeDev/m365-msteams-northwind-app-samples/Labs/Labs-A/Lab-A04.md

 ```javascript
 import 'https://statics.teams.cdn.office.net/sdk/v1.11.0/js/MicrosoftTeams.min.js';
 ```

-- The Teams client supports three themes, light mode, dark mode and high contrast mode (which is very helpful for users with poor eyesight).
+- The Teams client supports three themes—light mode, dark mode, and high contrast mode (which is an accissibility feature for users with low visual acuity).
 As the users switch the themes, your application should also switch it's theme so as to blend in.
 To detect theme switching in Teams client we'll have to use the global onject `microsoftTeams`'s context.
 - We 'll add a function `setTheme()` to switch the css between the application's native style and the team's themes.
 Copy and paste below code block:

 ```javascript
 function setTheme (theme) {
     const el = document.documentElement;